YuXia-SR/yuxia-sr.github.io/_pages/about.md

 # Recent News

-- **July 20, 2024: My evaluation of synthetic retail data has been accepted to the poster session of 2024 INFORMS Annual Meeting**
+- **July 20, 2024: My evaluation of synthetic retail data has been accepted to GenAI Evaluation KDD 2024**

   I will present "Advancing Retail Data Science: Comprehensive Evaluation of Synthetic Data" at GenAI Evaluation KDD2024 on August 25, 2024.